mat-1/repl-talk-api/README.md

 + `url`
 The user's profile link.
 + `cycles`
-The amount of cycles that user has.
+The amount of cycles/karma that user has.
 + `roles`
 The roles the user has set on their profile.
 + `bio`
 The short description written by a user on their profile.
++ `organization`
+The organization that the user is a part of.
+This can be None.
+See *Organization*
++ `subscription`
+The subscription that the user has.
+This can be None.
+See *Subscription*
++ `first_name`
+What the user set as their first name in their profile
++ `last_name`
+What the user set as their last name in their profile
++ `languages`
+The *Language*s that the user uses most often.

 ***
-## PostList
+## PostList/AsyncPostList
 Acts like a normal list, except you can iterate over it
-+ `next`
++ `await next()`
 Gets the next page of posts.
+Not present in *AsyncPostList* because it's done automatically.
 + `board`
 Gets the board of the repls it's getting from